PhantomInsights/covid-19/README.md

 ### Age and Sex Distribution

 Knowing the age groups is very important and for this exercise we will bin our data and then group it by gender.
-We will use custom bins that wlil  hold values in steps of 10 (0-9, 10-19, 20-29 and so on.).
+We will use custom bins that wlil  hold values in steps of 10 (0-9, 10-19, 20-29 and so on).

 On the 90-99 bin we will make an exception and define it has 90-120 since that age group has the least values of them all.

-We start by cCreating one `DataFrame` for each gender.
+We start by creating one `DataFrame` for each gender.

 ```python
 male_df = df[df["sexo"] == "MASCULINO"]